headspinio/web2driver/README.md

 # web2driver

-A pure-JS webdriver client that runs in the browser.
+A pure-JS webdriver client that runs in the browser (but also Node!).
 Since it runs in the browser it depends on XHR requests to speak to the automation server.
 Because of CORS, the automation server must send the appropriate access control headers for requests from web2driver to the automation server to work.
-Appium does this by default, but Selenium does not.
+Appium does this if you run it with the `--allow-cors` flag, but Selenium does not.

 This means that, unless you put a proxy in front of Selenium, web2driver currently works only with Appium.